-The RIC is cognizant of the fact that transitional affordability issues may arise when prices increase quite suddenly, for example, after a long period of time.
-The forthcoming price review for the T&TEC follows a seven-year lag after the RIC's first review for T&TEC, which expired in 2011.
+The RIC is cognizant of the fact that transitional affordability issues may arise when prices increase quite suddenly, especially after a long period of time.
+The forthcoming price review for the T&TEC follows a ten-year lag after the RIC's first review for T&TEC, which expired in 2011.
 Prior to that, customers had not experienced an increase in rates since 1992.

 When increases cannot be predicted, customers are not able to plan for rate increases and may face difficulty paying markedly larger bills.
 While the aim is typically to avoid rate shocks by gradually introducing rate increases, under such circumstances the regulator must determine an appropriate price path by applying a cap on the size of annual increases in tariffs, that is, by imposing side constraints.
-The efforts of the RIC will also involve ensuring consistency between the generation paying for the benefit and the generation receiving the benefit as well as providing accurate pricing signals to promote efficiency and allow cost recovery for the utility.
+The efforts of the RIC will also involve ensuring consistency between the generation of customers paying for the benefit and the generation of customers receiving the benefit (inter-generational equity), as well as providing accurate pricing signals to promote efficiency and allow cost recovery for the utility.